 Before my father pasted away 1962.
 He was a master brewer at Bavarian Brewery.
 He had, what I thought in my teenage years, the best job you could possibly want.
 He had to sample the vats of beer to make sure they had the best tasting beer around.
 He was not a beer drinker as far as socially goes.
 But as a child I could always tell when dad was home from work.
 The aroma of beer filled the house.

-When I was growing up, there were always Bavarian’s Beer in cases in the garage and bottles in the refrigerator.
-My dad often had a beer and my grandparents would always have a Bavarian’s or two with dinner, and sometimes after.
+When I was growing up, there were always cases of Bavarian’s Beer in the garage and bottles in the refrigerator.
+My dad often drank beer and my grandparents would always have a Bavarian’s or two with dinner, and sometimes before going to bed.
 So, it was common for me to see beer bottles around the home at a very young age.
 A couple times a month my parents would drop me off at my grandparents to spend a night.
-When I was about six years old, I recall that my grandparents had a tray in the kitchen where they kept small sized (7oz) beer glasses that they used to drink beer with dinner.
+When I was about six years old, I recall that my grandparents had a tray in the kitchen where they kept small sized (7oz) glasses that they used to drink beer with dinner.
 Beside them was a shot glass - for me.
-When we sat down at dinner, they would poor beer in my shot glass and we would drink beer together during our meal.
+When we sat down at dinner, they would serve beer for themselves in the glasses, and pour beer in a shot glass for me.
+We would then drink beer together during our meal.
 Apparently, my parents were unaware of this.
-When I was a couple years older, and I thought I was becoming more of an adult, my grandparents started to fill half of one of the small glasses with beer for me.
-Looking back, when my parents picked me up after spending the night, my grandparents always said I was well behaved and had a good night’s slept.
-I’m unsure how it happened, but my mom found out about my beer drinking with my grandparents after a weekend stay.
+Looking back, when my parents picked me up after spending the night, my grandparents always said I was well behaved and had a good night’s sleep.
+When I was a couple years older, and I thought I was becoming more of an adult, my grandparents started to let me use one of the small glasses like they used and pour it half full.
+About that same time, my mom found out about my beer drinking with my grandparents after my weekend stay.
 That was the end of beer for me - until I was a good deal older.
-However, my fond memories of Bavarian’s Beer and my grandparents sometimes reemerge whenever I see a shot glass.
+However, my fond memories of my grandparents and drinking Bavarian's beer with them as a child sometimes reemerge whenever I see a shot glass.

 The Brewery Aroma in Willow Run Valley